mbsampsonrubythree/newGitTest/Test/UDemy_Course.md

-Version Control with Rails (GitHub)

-Using a SSH Key
-Navigate to your GitHub's Settings tab and find the SSH and GPG keys 'New SSH Key'
-Or follow this tutorial "Generate a new SSH key"
-Open the Terminal
-ssh-keygen -t rsa -b 4096 -C "<your email here>"
-Enter a file in which ...
-[Press Enter]
-Enter passphrase: <create a pswrd and confirm it>
-eval "$(ssh-agent -s)"
-ssh-add ~/.ssh/id_rsa
-pbcopy < ~/.ssh/id_rsa.pub
-This copies your key
-Settings in GitHub
-New SSH key
-Title = Your device, Key = your Key
-'Add SSH key'

 Create a Repository
 Click the "+" icon at the to right of GitHub's page Assign a name and desc for your repo